2050plus/2050plus/doc/veka_model.rst

 The residual share of electricity is otherwise considered constant over future planning horizons, which however does not take into account the evolution of appliances consumption.

-The model has hence been modified to allow the model to take into account an evolution of each sector's consumption.
+The model has hence been modified to take into account the evolution of each sector's consumption.
 The annual sectorial electric demand projection for future horizons is extracted for each country from Climact's Pathways Explorer.

 The variable electric load for future planning horizons is computed based on :